+- V Greening Our Products

+- V Life Cycle Analysis

 - Sustainable

 Technologies and

 Alternative Fuels Plan

 - > Overview of Our Plan

+- A Portfolio Approach

 - Improving Fuel Economy

 - Migration to Alternative Fuels and Powertrains

 - Vehicle Fuel Efficiency and CO2 Emissions Progress and Performance

 - Non-CO2 Tailpipe Emissions

-- Sustainable Materials
+- V Sustainable Materials

 - Electrification: A Closer

 Look

-- v Greening Our Operations

-- ✓ Data

-Our sustainable technologies and alternative fuels plan, mapped out in 2007, is our route to improving the fuel economy and cutting the carbon dioxide (CO2) emissions of our products around the world.
+Our sustainable technologies and alternative fuels plan, mapped out in 2007, is our route to improving the fuel economy and cutting the carbon dioxide (CO_2) emissions of our products around the world.
 We remain committed to the plan and have completed the near-term actions and are currently implementing the mid-term actions.